Aleta Ogord: Powers and abilities

-Aleta is a member of the alien race of the planet Arcturus IV who has merged into a composite being with her adoptive brother Stakar by an alien energy device.
+Aleta is part of the alien race from the planet called Arcturus IV and she has been merged with her adopted brother Stakar to form a composite being due to the effects of an energy device.
 Aleta can focus photons into solid-light constructs (such as battering rams, bubbles, ramps, etc.).
-She can fly by standing on a disc of her solid light and mentally commanding it to rise upwards.
+She can stand on a disc of her solid light and use it to fly by mentally commanding it to rise upwards.
 Later she was shown to create more complicated constructions and manipulate them (moving and changing size).
-She was able to lift things weighing up to 50 tons, as well as increased stamina, durability and agility that are common among Arcturans.
-When she became Starhawk, Aleta gained the ability to fly at speeds approaching that of light by tapping anti-gravitons, was able to survive in the vacuum of space, manipulation of light to fire concussive force blasts or create protective shields, and displayed limited precognition.
+She was able to lift things weighing up to 50 tons, as well as enhanced stamina, durability and agility that are common among Arcturans.
+When she became Starhawk, Aleta gained the ability to fly at speeds approaching that of light by tapping anti-gravitons, was able to survive in the effects of the vacuum found in space, manipulation of light to fire concussive force blasts or to create protective shields, and displayed limited precognition.
 She possesses an extremely long lifespan and an immunity to most known diseases and radiation sickness.
 She possesses extrasensory sensitivity to energy patterns and fluctuations.
 She is able to phase through solid matter by aligning her own molecules in a corresponding pattern to the molecules of the object she is attempting to pass through.
 After separating from Stakar, she retained the powers granted to her through their merging.

-Aleta has knowledge of the archaeology of the planet Arcturus IV.
+Aleta has knowledge of the archaeology of Arcturus IV.
 She also has extensive knowledge of various civilizations throughout the Milky Way Galaxy.